 Controlling Access to your Data

-5.1.
-Wherever you are required to submit Data, you will be given options to restrict our use of that Data.
-This may include objecting to the following:
+6.1 Wherever you are required to submit Data, you will be given options to restrict our use of that Data.
+This will expressly seek your OPT-IN consent to the following:

 Your Right to Withhold Information